ZcashFoundation/zebra/book/src/dev/rfcs/0010-v5-transaction.md

 V5 transactions are described by the protocol in the second table of [Transaction Encoding and Consensus](https://zips.z.cash/protocol/nu5.pdf#txnencodingandconsensus).

-We need the raw representation to Serialize/Deserialize the transaction however Zebra uses its own representation internally.
+All of the changes proposed in this document are only to the `zebra-chain` crate.

+To highlight changes most of the document comments from the code snippets in the [reference section](#reference-level-explanation) were removed.

+## Sapling Changes Overview
+[sapling-changes-overview]: #sapling-changes-overview

+V4 and V5 transactions both support sapling, but the underlying data structures are different.
+So need to make the sapling data types generic over the V4 and V5 structures.

+In V4, anchors are per-spend, but in V5, they are per-transaction.

+For consistency, also we move some fields into the `ShieldedData` type, and rename some fields and types.

+## Orchard Additions Overview
+[orchard-additions-overview]: #orchard-additions-overview

 V5 transactions are the only ones that will support orchard transactions with `Orchard` data types.

-V4 and V5 transactions both support sapling, but the underying data structures are different.
-So need to make the sapling data types generic over the V4 and V5 structures.
+Orchard uses `Halo2Proof`s with corresponding signature type changes.
+Each Orchard `Action` contains a spend and an output.
+Placeholder values are substituted for unused spends and outputs.

+## Other Transaction V5 Changes
+[other-transaction-v5-changes]: #other-transaction-v5-changes

 The order of some of the fields changed from V4 to V5.
 For example the `lock_time` and `expiry_height` were moved above the transparent inputs and outputs.

-All of the changes proposed in this document are only to the `zebra-chain` crate.

-To highlight changes most of the document comments from the code snippets in the [reference section](#reference-level-explanation) were removed.
+Zebra enums and structs put fields in serialized order.
+Composite fields are ordered based on **last** data deserialized for each field.

 # Reference-level explanation
 [reference-level-explanation]: #reference-level-explanation